asapD/arduino/README.md

 This is main board.

-- ESP 8266
+- HC-05

-This is wifi module.
-We use this for communication with Spring boot server.
+This is bluetooth module.
+We use this for communication with android user and spring boot server

 - DE2110